 - When the mistake was pointed out, they made a decision not to fix it.
-That’s the key issue.
+That’s the key issue – but see note below that they did fix it after I discussed it with them, and that I believe their failure to fix it came from a lack of understanding their error.
 When I put myself in their shoes, I see the request that I alter this as a kind of isolated demand for rigor from an insider targeting an outsider, telling them to lower their key numbers for technical reasons in a way that’s not being applied to others and isn’t obviously even correct.
 And it’s a demand that I go back and fix what isn’t broken to make myself look worse and hurt my cause, and which would require me kind of admitting I did a wrong thing that then everyone would point at forever, and all of that might mean tons of people die in a nuclear war and I’m not excusing it or anything but what the hell did you expect to happen.

 - So that’s one angle, when I ask whether this means I expect them to be unusually untrustworthy in other ways, I answer no, and I also answer that if you look at OpenPhil or GiveWell analyses with a similar standard I expect to find lots of things like this or worse, and them not to be eager to retroactively correct everything when you point them out and they would lead to conclusions the people involved didn’t like.
 There’s a kind of person who values ‘getting it right’ enough and such people are sadly very out of fashion and rare in 2021.
 They don’t seem more common in EA in general.